170° vs 180° Temp

 • Additional or more powerful cooling fans

-This is also why you never want to remove the lower air dam on a modern vehicle.
+This is also why you never want to remove or obstruct the lower air dam on a modern vehicle.
 Not to mention it will reduce the life of the radiator fan(s) and could even cause overheating.